ankit-khare-2015/user-activity-real-time-ingestion/README.md

 4. Top 5 active users (last hour)
 5. Data volume growth over time

 > All are auto-loaded via provisioning.
-Just a little update is required as documented how to run sections
+Just a little update is required, as documented on how to run sections

 ---